Large scale asymptotics of velocity-jump processes and non-local Hamilton-Jacobi equations: Abstract

 \section{Abstract}

-We establish a large deviation theory for a velocity jump process, where new random velocities are picked at a constant rate from a Gaussian distribution.
-The Kolmogorov forward equation associated with this process is a linear kinetic transport equation in which the BGK operator accounts for the changes in velocity.
-We analyse its asymptotic limit after a suitable rescaling compatible with the WKB expansion.
-This yields a new type of Hamilton Jacobi equation which is non local with respect to velocity variable.
-We introduce a dedicated notion of viscosity solution for the limit problem, and we prove well-posedness in the viscosity sense.
-The fundamental solution is explicitly computed, yielding quantitative estimates for the large deviations of the underlying velocity-jump process {\em \`a la Freidlin-Wentzell}.
-As an application of this theory, we conjecture exact rates of acceleration in some nonlinear kinetic reaction-transport equations.
+We investigate a simple velocity jump process in the regime of large deviation asymptotics.
+New velocities are taken randomly at a constant, large, rate from a Gaussian distribution with vanishing variance.
+The Kolmogorov forward equation associated with this process is the linear BGK kinetic transport equation.
+We derive a new type of Hamilton-Jacobi equation which is nonlocal with respect to the velocity variable.
+We introduce a suitable notion of viscosity solution, and we prove well-posedness in the viscosity sense.
+We also prove convergence of the logarithmic transformation towards this limit problem.
+Furthermore, we identify the variational formulation of the solution by means of an action functional supported on piecewise linear curves.
+As an application of this theory, we compute the exact rate of acceleration in a kinetic version of the celebrated Fisher-KPP equation in the one-dimensional case.